ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 </tbody>
 </table>

 For the purpose of this analysis we can conclude less bitter beer typically has a lower alcohol content.
-This stands to reason considering the highest ABV beers are double and triple, or even quadruple Belgian stype ales which contain a larger amount of roasted barley to combat the highly sweet malt content.
+This stands to reason considering the highest ABV beers are double and triple, or even quadruple Belgian style ales which contain a larger amount of roasted barley to combat the highly sweet malt content.

 Table 10 : Scatter plot of the relationship between bitterness and alcohol yield